What’s the Difference Between Popular Fiction and Literary Fiction?

 He sat watching while the sun dipped hissing in the swells.
 The horse stood darkly against the sky.
 The surf boomed in the dark and the sea’s black hide heaved in the cobbled starlight and the long pale combers loped out of the night and broke along the beach.

-This sort of sustained depth of style goes far beyond wordsmithing, and many readers, myself among them, find something profoundly life-affirming and moving in this sort of stylistic emphasis — so much so that this single element alone, if done well, will make a book or story entirely worthwhile.
-(Moby Dick, which I love and which deeply influenced Blood Meridian — influenced it down to its core [it is Cormac McCarthy’s all-time favorite novel] — yet which is a story poorly paced and poorly plotted, is a gorgeous example of one such.)
+This sort of sustained depth of style goes far beyond wordsmithing, and many readers, myself among them, find something profoundly life-affirming and moving, profoundly satisfying in this sort of stylistic emphasis — so much so that this single element alone, if done well, will make a book or story entirely worthwhile, even if the book or story fails in other respects.
+Moby Dick which I love and which, just incidentally, deeply influenced Blood Meridian (it’s Cormac McCarthy’s all-time favorite novel), is nonetheless, for all its stylistic depth and genuine thematic brilliance, a ponderously told and sluggish story, poorly paced and poorly plotted.
+Even so, Moby Dick remains and will always remain an eternal work of literary fiction: unimaginably powerful in its depth of style.

 Theme is ideally presented through the plot (as distinguished from pure exposition), which is enacted by characters, and it is remarkable the depths to which Dostoevsky goes in showing us precisely what motivates his characters.
 Pure commercial-fiction writers rarely go beyond presenting the immediate reason for a character’s actions — e.g. a man is killed because it gave the killer a sense of satisfaction and power.